liquidev/planet-overgamma/STYLE.md

 ## Strings

-- use apostrophes only on single-character strings: `'a'`
+- use apostrophes for single-character strings: `'a'`
+- use apostrophes for strings that contain quotes: `'example "hello"'`
 - use long strings for… well, long strings:
     ```lua
     local text = [[